 Best Budget: BLACK+DECKER Crisp N' Bake Air Fry 4-Slice Toaster Oven

 Only one rack

-Though many countertop ovens will run you a few hundred dollars (or more!), this introductory model, which is well under $100, is much more affordable.
+Though many countertop ovens will run you a few hundred dollars (or more), this introductory model is much more affordable.
 Still, you’ll get plenty of the features and cooking power people love about higher-end models.